 \section{Inclination effects on projections}

-To understand lensing band deformations caused by the inclination between an equatorial plane and a distant observer, it is useful to employ the bending number $w$ introduced in Section \hyperref[sec:img]{2}.\\ Let us consider the set-up of Figure \hyperref[fig:3D]{A.1}.
-The far-away observer's yellow screen, labelled by the polar coordinates $(b,\psi)$ as in Figure \hyperref[fig:theoretical_features]{1}, is situated at $\varphi=\varphi_\infty=0\bmod 2\pi$ rad.
-We define a $\psi$-direction on the observer's screen as a line passing through its centre with a slope defined by the polar angle $\psi$.
+To understand lensing band deformations caused by the inclination between an equatorial plane and a distant observer, it is useful to employ the bending number, $w$.\\ We considered the set-up of Figure \hyperref[fig:3D]{A.1}.
+The far-away observer's yellow screen, labelled by polar coordinates, $(b,\psi)$, as in Figure \hyperref[fig:theoretical_features]{1}, is situated at $\varphi=\varphi_\infty=0\bmod 2\pi$ rad.
+We defined a $\psi$-direction on the observer's screen as a line passing through its centre with a slope defined by the polar angle, $\psi$.
 From the same arguments exposed in Section \hyperref[sec:img]{2}, it is immediate to see that photons reaching the same $\psi$-direction on the screen, belong to the same orbital plane.
-Let us also consider an infinitely large green plane cutting the black hole in two hemispheres and whose approaching side to the observer is directed towards the south of his screen\footnote{Different orientations of the plane can be easily deduced by a corresponding rotation of the north of the screen.}.
-The approaching side of the plane, rotated around the east-west axis, is inclined at an angle $i<\pi/2$ rad\footnote{If the equatorial plane contained a disc, the latter is not seen edge-on.} from the face-on grey plane.
-We call $\Sigma$ the red angle between the intersections, with the orbital plane, of the inclined plane and of the face-on plane.
+We also considered an infinitely large green plane cutting the black hole into two hemispheres and whose approaching side to the observer is directed towards the south of their screen.\footnote{Different orientations of the plane can be easily deduced by a corresponding rotation of the north of the screen.} The approaching side of the plane, rotated around the east-west axis, is inclined at an angle of $i<\pi/2$ rad\footnote{If the equatorial plane contained a disc, the latter is not seen edge-on.} from the face-on grey plane.
+We called $\Sigma$ the red angle between the intersections, with the orbital plane, of the inclined plane and of the face-on plane.
 For the east-west $\psi=0$ direction on the screen, $\Sigma$ is zero because the pink plane passes precisely along the intersection of the green and grey ones.
 For the north-south $\psi=\frac{\pi}{2}$ direction, $\Sigma$ is equal to $i$, the relative inclination between the green and grey planes.
 When rotating the orbital plane from east to north, $\Sigma$ takes intermediate values; the orbital plane of Figure \hyperref[fig:theoretical_features]{A.1} corresponds indeed to an intermediate $\psi$-direction, for which $0<\psi<\pi$.

 More precisely, the angle $\Sigma$ varies with the direction encountered by photons on the observer's screen as follows:

 So, $\Sigma$ increases symmetrically from $\psi=0$ to $\psi=\pi/2$ and from $\psi=\pi$ to $\psi=\pi/2$, as shown in Figure \hyperref[fig:Sigma]{A.2}.\\